kingpvz/Koula/README.md

 - "pts" = This is the amount of points required to win the level.
 - "blue" = Specifies the amount of blue balls to spawn.
 Default = 0
 - "black" = Specifies the amount of black balls to spawn.
 Default = 0
+- "mblue" = Specifies the amount of moving blue balls to spawn.
+Default = 0
+- "mred" = Specifies the amount of moving red balls to spawn.
+Default = 0
 - "pos" = Specifies the spawn position of player.
 Default = (20,20)
 - "data" = Custom level data. <b>[READ MORE HERE](#custom-level-data)</b>